Indians OF Naylor injured in scary collision, Twins win 8-2

-MINNEAPOLIS (AP)Nelson Cruz hit a three-run homer shortly after Cleveland right fielder Josh Naylor was carted off the field following a frightening collision with a teammate, and the Minnesota Twins went beat the Indians 8-2 on Sunday.
+The Cleveland defenders smacked into each other, a scary moment Sunday that left Naylor with a significant injury and both dugouts shaken.

-Cleveland manager Terry Francona said Naylor had suffered a broken bone, but didn’t say which one, and was being treated at a hospital.
+After an 8-2 loss to the Minnesota Twins, Indians manager Terry Francona said Naylor had suffered a broken bone but wasn’t sure which one, and was being treated at a hospital.

+“That’s obviously playing out in front of anyone’s eyes,” Twins manager Rocco Baldelli said.
+“You can’t, you know, once you see that you’re not going to unsee it and it brings out feelings too, and it’s hard for people to sometimes regardless of what team you’re on, refocus, and there’s a lot of people that that care about that young man, and we’ll be thinking about him as time goes on.”

+The accident occurred in the fourth inning when Jorge Polanco checked his swing and made contact, sending a flare into the shallow outfield.

-Naylor and rookie second baseman Ernie Clement chased a popup in short right field in the fourth inning on a ball hit by Jorge Polanco.
-Naylor went flying after the collision and had his right foot catch underneath him, twisting the foot the wrong way.
+Naylor went flying and spinning after the collision and had his right foot catch underneath him, twisting the foot the wrong way.

-Naylor writhed on the ground in pain and teammates immediately called for medical attention.
-His foot was placed in an air cast and he was taken off the field on a stretcher.
+Teammates immediately called for medical attention with Naylor writhing on the ground in agony.
+He was taken off the field on a stretcher with his right foot in an air cast.

+“It’s hard,” Francona said.
+“You saw the way he reacted.
+It’s hard to not react to that.
+Everybody’s certainly thinking about him.
+I was worried about Ernie, too, because Ernie had a pretty good cut on his chin.”

+“He could have been on the receiving end, but he came out of it with just a cut on his chin,” Francona said.
+“But he felt terrible and it wasn’t his fault, but he felt terrible.
+He’s a great kid.”

+Cleveland has been hit hard by injuries this season, with pitcher Shane Bieber, Aaron Civale and Zach Plesac among those who have missed time.

-Played resumed after a 12-minute delay and Justin Garza relieved for his major league debut.
-Two batters later, Cruz hit his 434th career homer, tying him with Juan Gonzalez and Andruw Jones for 47th on the all-time list.
+Play resumed after a 12-minute delay and Justin Garza relieved starter Sam Hentges (1-2) for his major league debut.
+Two batters later, Nelson Cruz hit his 434th career homer, tying him with Juan González and Andruw Jones for 47th on the all-time list.

-Andrelton Simmons and Josh Donaldson also homered for Minnesota, which has won seven of nine games and won the series 2-1 against Cleveland after Saturday’s game was postponed due to rain.
+Andrelton Simmons and Josh Donaldson also homered for Minnesota, which has won seven of nine games and took two of three against Cleveland after Saturday’s game was postponed due to rain.

 J.A.
 Happ (4-3) bounced back with six strong innings.
 He allowed two runs on six hits, striking out seven.
 In his previous eight starts, covering 36 2/3 innings, he had surrendered 38 earned runs.

-Minnesota native Sam Hentges (1-2) took the loss for Cleveland.
+Hentges took the loss for Cleveland in his first major league start in his home state.
 He gave up six runs on six hits and four walks in 3 1/3 innings.

 The 6-foot-6 left-hander was a fourth-round draft pick by the Indians in 2014 out of Mounds View High School, approximately 12 miles northeast of Target Field.